givinghawk/RedditVideoMakerBot/README.md

 I have tried to simplify the code so anyone can read it and start contributing at any skill level.
 Don't be shy :) contribute!

 - [ ] Creating better documentation and adding a command line interface.
-- [ ] Allowing the user to choose background music for their videos.
 - [x] Allowing users to choose a reddit thread instead of being randomized.
 - [x] Allowing users to choose a background that is picked instead of the Minecraft one.
 - [x] Allowing users to choose between any subreddit.